ibuetler/p3s-twitter/Tutorial.md

 # Tutorial Twitter Web Crawler with Python3
 ## Introduction

-This challenge is about creating a Web Crawler for Twitter with Python 3.
-This Crawler will search through the twitter website in an automated way and read all HTML-tags until our desired tag is found.
+This python3 programming exercise is about creating a Web Crawler for Twitter with Python 3.
+The Crawler shall search through the twitter posts of a user in an automated way and read all HTML-tags until our desired tag is found.

 ### Learn how to ...

-* Make Request to a web site
+* Make web request to a web site
 * Read the HTML DOM-Tree with Beautiful Soup
-* Download Pictures in a automated way
+* Automatically downloading all pictures of the twitter user

 ### Goal
 * Task 1: pull all tweets from the twitter user `SATW_ch`